ook/sncf_api/README.md

 req = SncfApi::Request.instance(api_token: 'YOURTOKEN')
 => #<SncfApi::Request:0x007f95ab1162a8 @api_token="YOURTOKEN", @countdown={:per_day=>2997, :per_month=>89997, :per_month_started_at=>2015-06-19 12:01:03 UTC, :per_day_started_at=>2015-06-19 12:01:03 UTC}, @plan={:per_day=>3000, :per_month=>90000}>

+# Remember that calling #instance will always return the same instance for a given token, so instead of keeping a req reference, you can just call instance again:
+req.object_id == SncfApi::Request.instance(api_token: 'YOURTOKEN')
+=> true

 # At this level, you can build raw requests like this:
 resp = req.fetch('/coverage/sncf/stop_areas')
 => #<SncfApi::Response:0x008fe8456 … >